 I had just recently returned from volunteering at school when I learned that I was invited by Parenting Magazine to attend NBC’s Education Nation as a Panelist on “Stepping Up: The Power of a Parent Advocate”.
 Click here to hear the discussion.
 I was effervescing over having the opportunity to share with millions, my passion to help improved quality education for all.
 I clarified to host, Natalie Morales, that:

 - Parents are not just involved in schools by baking cookies today, but “We are breaking the cookie cutter mold” in our advocacy and are involved in decision making with the school.
+We are mould-breakers!

 - There are challenges hindering many from achieving the American Dream including zip code discrimination and poverty.
 One in every five children is impoverished.
 The lack of meals can impact students’ performance in math, language arts, behavior and attendance!